Federal Work-Study Program (FWSP)

 You must meet all eligibility requirements for federal and state student financial aid and demonstrate financial need to be considered for work-study.

-In order to be considered for FWS, please make sure you complete both the FAFSA and the work-study application.
+In order to be considered for FWS, please make sure you complete both the FAFSA and the work-study application, which is online so you must get the link and application code from the financial aid office.

 Student eligibility for FWS is determined by the Financial Aid Office based upon a student’s financial need.
 The student’s financial need is the difference between the Cost of Attendance and the Expected Family Contribution (the amount the student and/or family is expected to contribute towards his/her education), and any other type of federal and/or state aid received.
 You cannot earn more than your award allotment.

 After you have submitted the FAFSA and know your financial aid status at LFCC you may contact the Financial Aid Office to enquire about a work-study application.
-Once your application is received and you meet the requirements of a particular department you will be notified for an interview.
-Once a position has been offered to you, contact the Financial Aid Specialist for further instructions.
-This individual will work with you to complete the required FWS and payroll forms to establish your eligibility to work.
+Once your application is received, and processed through the Human Resources Office, your application is made available to all current supervisors who are have open positions for work-study student employment.
+Once a position has been offered to you, the Human Resources Office will contact you with the next steps.
+The Human Resources Office works all new hires, including work-study students to complete the required paperwork and payroll forms required before employment can begin.
+The Human Resources Office works in conjunction with the Financial Aid Office to monitor student eligibility is maintained throughout the semester.

 After you accept a position, you must report to work regularly and on time.
 Call your supervisor directly if you cannot report to work.
 If you do not report to work, call your supervisor, or satisfactorily fulfill the requirements of your position, you may be dismissed.
 Personal calls and meals should be scheduled before or after work hours, or during scheduled breaks, if applicable.
 You should dress appropriately for the job.